demisto/content/Packs/ConcentricAI/Integrations/ConcentricAI/ConcentricAI_description.md

-## Hello World
+## Concentric AI
-- This text is markdown
+- This is a Plugin for ConcentricAI
-- This section explains how to configure the instance of HelloWorld in Cortex XSOAR.
+- To configure the following Plugin , you need client_id, client_secret, domain and the url connectivity.